Scotland: Kingdom of Scotland

+Wars of Scottish Independence

 The death of Alexander III in March 1286 broke the succession line of Scotland's kings.
 Edward I of England arbitrated between various claimants for the Scottish crown.
 In return for surrendering Scotland's nominal independence, John Balliol was pronounced king in 1292.
 In 1294, Balliol and other Scottish lords refused Edward's demands to serve in his army against the French.
 Scotland and France sealed a treaty on 23 October 1295, known as the Auld Alliance.
 War ensued, and John was deposed by Edward who took personal control of Scotland.
 Andrew Moray and William Wallace initially emerged as the principal leaders of the resistance to English rule in the Wars of Scottish Independence, until Robert the Bruce was crowned king of Scotland in 1306.
 Victory at the Battle of Bannockburn in 1314 proved the Scots had regained control of their kingdom.
 In 1320 the world's first documented declaration of independence, the Declaration of Arbroath, won the support of Pope John XXII, leading to the legal recognition of Scottish sovereignty by the English Crown.

 A civil war between the Bruce dynasty and their long-term rivals of the House of Comyn and House of Balliol lasted until the middle of the 14th century.
 Although the Bruce faction was successful, David II's lack of an heir allowed his half-nephew Robert II, the Lord High Steward of Scotland, to come to the throne and establish the House of Stewart.
 The Stewarts ruled Scotland for the remainder of the Middle Ages.
 The country they ruled experienced greater prosperity from the end of the 14th century through the Scottish Renaissance to the Reformation, despite the effects of the Black Death in 1349 and increasing division between Highlands and Lowlands.
 Multiple truces reduced warfare on the southern border.

-Early modern period

-16th century
+Union of the Crowns

 The Treaty of Perpetual Peace was signed in 1502 by James IV of Scotland and Henry VII of England.
 James married Henry's daughter, Margaret Tudor.
-James invaded England in support of France under the terms of the Auld Alliance and became the last British monarch to die in battle, at Flodden in 1513.
-The war with England during the minority years of Mary, Queen of Scots between 1543 to 1551 is known as the Rough Wooing.
+James invaded England in support of France under the terms of the Auld Alliance and became the last monarch in Great Britain to die in battle, at Flodden in 1513.
+The war with England during the minority years of Mary, Queen of Scots between 1543 and 1551 is known as the Rough Wooing.
 In 1560, the Treaty of Edinburgh brought an end to the Siege of Leith and recognized the Protestant Elizabeth I as Queen of England.
 The Parliament of Scotland met and immediately adopted the Scots Confession, which signalled the Scottish Reformation's sharp break from papal authority and Roman Catholic teaching.
 The Catholic Mary, Queen of Scots, was forced to abdicate in 1567.